lechnerc77/azd-compatibility-azure-function/README.md

 output FUNCTION_URI string = function.outputs.uri
 ```

 > 📝 Remark - We implemented the call in the `resources.bicep` in a prior step.
 Be aware that we provided the parameter `keyVaultName` from there.
-This is important for wiring things up the right way.
+This is important for wiring things up.

-For the access we need to make sure that a system assigned identity is created in our Azure Functions App and that the access policy in Azure Key Vault is set accordingly.
-What do we have to set where?
+We need to make sure that a system assigned identity is created in our Azure Functions App and that the access policy in Azure Key Vault is set accordingly.
+What needs to be done to achieve this?

-We now need to dive into the code of the predefined `bicep` files, to get it:
+We have no choice, we need to dive into the code of the predefined `.bicep` files, to answer this question:

-- From our file the next stop is the `functions-node.bicep`.
-There is nothing relevant for our investigation, however it is interesting to see the defaulting of some parameters.
+- Starting from our file the next stop is the `functions-node.bicep` file.
+There is nothing relevant for our investigation in there, however it is interesting to see the defaulting of some parameters.
-- Next stop is the `functions.bicep` file.
-And here we get our first clue about the managed identity:
+- The next stop is the `functions.bicep` file.
+And here we get our first answer about the managed identity:

    ```bicep
    param managedIdentity bool = !(empty(keyVaultName))